Python for Data Science: Learn Data Science From Scratch

 How can ı learn data science on my own?

-It is possible to learn data science project on your own, as long as you stay focused and motivated.
+It is possible to learn data science projects on your own, as long as you stay focused and motivated.
 Luckily, there are a lot of online courses and boot camps available.
 Start by determining what interests you about data science.
 If you gravitate to visualizations, begin learning about them.
 Starting with something that excites you will motivate you to take that first step.
 If you are not sure where you want to start, try starting with learning Python.
 It is an excellent introduction to programming languages and will be useful as a data scientist.
 Begin by working through tutorials or Udemy courses on the topic of your choice.
 Once you have developed a base in the skills that interest you, it can help to talk with someone in the field.
 Find out what skills employers are looking for and continue to learn those skills.
 When learning on your own, setting practical learning goals can keep you motivated.

 Does data science require coding?